mdolab/niceplots/README.md

 * Use `import niceplots` at the top of a file where you would like to use any function defined in this package.
 * Use `niceplots.setRCParams()` to set some matplotlib defaults for nice looking plots.
 Set `dark_mode=True` and `set_background_color=True` to make plots with a dark background.
-* Use `niceplots.all()` after all the plot commands to apply the niceplot standards on the figure.
+* Use `niceplots.All()` after all the plot commands to apply the niceplot standards on the figure.
 * To use the Matlab colormap "parula", execute `from niceplots import parula` then use `parula.parula_map` as your colormap within your plotting script.
 See the contour plot example code for an example of this.

 ### Contribution guidelines